 Fraudulent Directory Listings

-Another common scam involves fake directories that offer to list your business in exchange for a fee.
+Another common scam involves fake directories that offer to list a business in exchange for a fee.
 These directories may exist solely to trick businesses into paying, without any real audience or purpose.
-Some scammers go a step further, creating online directories that appear professional but offer no actual visibility or benefit for your business.
+Some scammers go a step further, creating online directories that appear professional but offer no actual visibility or benefit for a business.
 Website directory scammers may even threaten businesses with the loss of their website URL if a fee is not paid promptly.

 Misleading ‘Renewal’ Scams